ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/hybrid-aws/pipelines/README.md

 ### Note :

-  Inorder to create the sagemaker endpoint, create inference image push to ecr repo. follow the below steps
+  Build your inference docker image and push to your ECR account.
+Please follow the below steps

-  1. Create docker image from [this](./components/v1/mxnet-byom-inference/container/) location
-  2. push docker image to ecr repository.	 click [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) for details
+  1. Run the build and push script from [here](./components/v1/mxnet-byom-inference/container/build_and_push.sh) by using your account credentials.

-Set AWS region and inference image parameters
+Set AWS region, and inference image to built ECR image

 ![BLERSSI Pipeline](./pictures/notebook-sabe-5.PNG)